Kandahar (2023 film): Plot

 En route to Kandahar, Tom and Mo are attacked by Farzad in a helicopter.
 Tom destroys the helicopter and kills Farzad and its crew.
 Now on foot, Tom and Mo seek aid from Tom's friend, an Afghan warlord not associated with the governing Taliban.
 Mo reveals to Tom and the warlord that the warlord killed Mo's son years ago.
 Despite angering the warlord, he provides Tom and Mo with a vehicle and they depart the warlord's camp.

-Meanwhile, Roman stops communicating with the CIA and arrives in Afghanistan to join the Afghan SF Commandos masquerading as an ISIS-K unit.
-Tom and Mo are captured by a Taliban warlord paid by Kahil.
+Meanwhile, Roman stops communicating with the CIA and arrives in Afghanistan to join the Afghan commandos masquerading as an ISIS-K unit.
+Tom and Mo are captured by the local Taliban warlord paid by Kahil.
 Tom concludes his warlord friend sold him out.
 Roman and the commando fighters attack the compound where Tom and Mo are held captive.
 The Taliban warlord is killed.
 Kahil arrives at the scene of the battle and realizes the attack is a ruse backed by the CIA.
 Roman, Tom, and Mo escape by vehicle from the compound while the battle continues.
 Speculating that Tom will use an old CIA airbase to extract, Kahil organizes another Taliban unit to intercept Tom.

 As Tom, Roman, and Mo reach the extraction point, Kahil attacks their vehicle.
 Roman is mortally wounded, and jumps from the vehicle to buy the rest time.
 Before dying, Roman recites the Shahada.
 After the Taliban fighters knock out their car, Tom fights Kahil and severely wounds him.
 A CIA director orders an unauthorized missile strike on the remaining Taliban pursuers.
-This enables Tom and Mo to escape on a British military cargo plane.
+This enables Tom and Mo to escape on a British military cargo plane carrying Special Air Service operators.
 The British journalist is released while Tom and Mo reunite with their families.